syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Getting-Started.md

 ## Create your first TreeView in MVC

-Create a MVC Project and add necessary Dll’s, CSS and scripts with the help of the given [MVC-Getting Started](http://help.syncfusion.com/aspnetmvc/getting-started# "") Documentation.
+Create a MVC Project and add necessary Dll’s, CSS and scripts with the help of the given [MVC-Getting Started](http://help.syncfusion.com/aspnetmvc/getting-started) documentation.
 After creating this project, you can create a TreeView in following ways.

 ## TreeView using Helper element

 You can create a tree using “Items” API of TreeView control.
-Here there is no necessary to use a DataSource for rendering TreeView.
+Here there is no necessary to use a data source for rendering TreeView.

-In the View page, add TreeView helper as shown below.
+In the view page, add TreeView helper as shown below.
 It will render the TreeView with specified items.

     {% highlight razor %}